Diksha10r/web-developer-assign/readme.md

     2) only book title
     3) only book author.

 (You can choose where to save the downloaded file.
-Also it takes less than 30secs to start downloading process.)
+Also it takes less than 30secs to start downloading.)

 7) With 'xml export' button also, you can extract the data in 3 ways.
     1) details of all the books